chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 Easy as that.
 Easier to read, easier to know what it's doing.

 It also allows you to specify a "bucket width".
-To put it in plain terms, it allows you to round down to the nearst increment of time.
-For example, you could use it to round down to the nearst interval of 5 minutes.
+To put it in plain terms, it allows you to round down to the nearest increment of time.
+For example, you could use it to round down to the nearest interval of 5 minutes.
 So `06:33:34` rounds down to `06:30:00`.
 This is great for reporting.
 You can break data up into chunks, for example, maybe you want to break the day up into 8 hour shifts.

 ```tsql
 DROP TABLE IF EXISTS #log;